 - Tomb of the Unknown Soldier – The last remaining part of the Saxon Palace that was destroyed during WWII and never rebuilt.

 - Wilanow Palace – One of the few buildings in its original state, the renovated baroque palace is now an art gallery, museum and pretty garden.
-This is the last stop on the Royal Route.
+It’s the last stop on the Royal Route.

-- Lublin – If you have time, take a day trip to nearby Lublin, an adorable little town with pastel-coloured buildings and pretty facades.
+- Lublin – If you have time, take a day trip to nearby Lublin, an adorable small city with pastel-coloured buildings and pretty facades.

-Discover Warsaw has a comprehensive list of things to do in Warsaw as well as information on museums, castles, palaces and other noteworthy attractions.
+Discover Warsaw has a comprehensive list of things to do in Warsaw and information on museums, castles, palaces, and other noteworthy attractions.

 Sustainable Travel Tips